Studying in the School of Modern Languages

 - our student community – we take in about 130 each year – is lively, with the Modern Languages Society organizing numerous activities throughout the year, culminating in the annual student ball; and at sectional levels, we have further language-specific groups and many extracurricular activities

 - we enjoy excellent resources: a good university library, a Language Resource Centre, and state-of-the-art language laboratories and interpreting suites

-- For students who wish to study further we offer a range of postgraduate degrees, with MA programmes in Professional Translation, Translating and Interpreting, Film, Linguistics, and Latin American Studies
+- For students who wish to study further we offer a range of postgraduate degrees, with MA programmes in Professional Translation, Translating and Interpreting and Film.

 Read on to discover more reasons to study Modern Languages